-New England's Quaker poet John Greenleaf Whittier wrote the sentimental and melancholy story of Maud Muller in 1854.
-The poem, one of his best known, tells of Maud Muller, a beautiful farmer's daughter, and a judge who happens to meet her one day while he is out riding.
+New England’s Quaker poet John Greenleaf Whittier wrote the sentimental and melancholy story of Maud Muller in 1854.
+The poem, one of his best known, tells of Maud Muller, a beautiful farmer’s daughter, and a judge who happens to meet her one day while out riding.

-After Maud gives he judge a drink of water, the two have a pleasant chat.
+After Maud gives the judge a drink of water, the two have a pleasant chat.
 As the judge rides off, he ponders how wonderful life could be as a country farmer with Maud Muller as his wife.
 He imagines his days filled with gentle breezes and the sounds of lowing cattle, not bickering lawyers.

 Both go on with their lives, marrying unhappily and forever regretting that they didn’t pursue their attraction.